sogoiii/restify-example/README.md

 Making Requests:
 ----

 Below are ways you can git the api.
-You can use an application like paw, postman, curl, or the browser.
-Postman is very similar to paw, but not setup in this example.
+You can use an application like [paw](https://paw.cloud/), [Postman](https://www.getpostman.com/), curl, or the browser.
+[Postman](https://www.getpostman.com/) is very similar to [paw](https://paw.cloud/), but not setup in this example.

 ### Paw
-In the project, I setup a paw project that will call the endpoint with a success case and a failure case.
-Just open the uber.paw file within paw and run the endpoints.
+In the project, I setup a [paw](https://paw.cloud/) project that will call the endpoint with a success case and a failure case.
+Just open the uber.paw file within [paw](https://paw.cloud/) and run the endpoints.

 ### curl